MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/azure-devops.md

 ## Prerequisites

-- You'll need a Power Apps license.
+- You need a Power Apps license.
 If you don't have a license, use a [30-day trial](../../signup-for-powerapps.md), or sign up for a [developer plan](../../developer-plan.md) for non-production use.
 - If you're new to Power Apps, familiarize yourself with Power Apps basics by [generating an app](../get-started-test-drive.md) and then customizing that app's [controls](../add-configure-controls.md), [gallery](../add-gallery.md), [forms](../working-with-forms.md), and [cards](../working-with-cards.md).
-- You'll need a [blank canvas app](../create-blank-app.md) that we'll use to connect to Azure DevOps.
+- You need a [blank canvas app](../create-blank-app.md) to use to connect to Azure DevOps.
-- You'll need an [Azure DevOps](/azure/devops/user-guide/what-is-azure-devops) instance that has an organization, a project, and a shared query, and a few sample work items to edit using the app that you'll create in this article.
+- You need an [Azure DevOps](/azure/devops/user-guide/what-is-azure-devops) instance that has an organization, a project, and a shared query that has few sample work items to edit using the app that you'll create in this article.
-- The Azure DevOps instance that you use must be enabled for **Third-party application access via OAuth**.
+- The Azure DevOps instance that must be enabled for **Third-party application access via OAuth**.
 To configure this setting, see [Manage access policies for Azure DevOps](/azure/devops/organizations/accounts/change-application-access-policies#manage-a-policy).

 ## Step 1 - Add Azure DevOps data source